Is Therapy Covered by My Insurance?

 *Here is a helpful article with more information*

-• I CANNOT guarantee reimbursement from your insurance provider.
+I CANNOT guarantee reimbursement from your insurance provider.
 (When you process claims through Reimbursify, if your claim gets rejected or denied, Reimbursify’s Rejection Resolution Pathway will help you easily navigate how to correct it).
 Please contact your insurance company to determine their out-of-network reimbursement rates.
+See the FAQs page for more helpful information.